sereretec/pH_meter_sensor_ESP32_Arduino/README.md

-plus and minus are to set the solution temparature, its normally similar to the ambient temp. to calibrate, use only 2 points according used solutions. f.e. pH 7 and 4, or 6.86 / 4, or 7 and 9.18, or 6.86 / 9.18.
+plus and minus are to set the solution temparature, its normally similar to the ambient temp. to calibrate, use only 2 points according your calibration solutions.
+f.e. pH 7 and 4, or 6.86 / 4, or 7 and 9.18, or 6.86 / 9.18.
 The calibration is stored in the EEPROM.
 You can enter your soluton temparature and the code will atomatically compensate for temp changes.